 I already have an amazon.jobs account, so why do I need to reset my password?

-We're working hard to provide the best candidate experience possible, so we've made some improvements to the sign-in experience.
-We want to make sure you're able to access all of our new features.
-Resetting your password will allow you to see the new and ongoing changes coming to amazon.jobs to make your experience great!
+We've improved the sign-in experience, and we want to make sure you're able to access all of our features.
+Resetting your password will allow you to see our updates.

 I have multiple email addresses associated with my applications.
 Can I merge my accounts?

-Currently, we're unable to merge applicants' accounts.
-If you have multiple accounts associated with several applications, you can continue to access your application using the corresponding account.
+No. If you have different accounts associated with different applications, you'll need to access your applications using your corresponding accounts.